verri/jules/readme.md

 ### Compilation

-Make sure to enable C++14 and to include the path where `jules` is installed.
+Make sure to enable C++14 and to include the path where **Jules** is installed.
 Arch Linux users do not need the `-isystem` option, since the library is already in the system path.

 ```sh